ducalex/retro-go/README.md

   3. Select retro-go in the files list and flash it.

 ### Generic ESP32
-This method is intended to be used when .fw support isn't available (when porting to a new device) or undesirable (devices with less than 4MB of flash).
+This method is intended to be used when .fw support isn't available (when porting to a new device) or undesirable (devices with smaller flash).
-  1. Build a .img file (refer to **Building Retro-Go** below)
+  1. Build a .img file (refer to [Building Retro-Go](#building-retro-go) below)
-  2. Erase the flash: `esptool.py erase_flash`
+  2. Flash the image: `esptool.py write_flash --flash_size detect 0x0 retro-go_*.img`
-  3. Flash the image: `esptool.py -b 921600 write_flash 0x0 retro-go_*.img`
+      _Note: Your particular device may require extra steps (like holding a button during power up) or different esptool flags._

 # Game covers
 Game covers should be placed in the `romart` folder at the base of your sd card.
 You can obtain a pre-made pack from